snelliott/ThermP/README.md

 # ThermP

-This program reads in canonical partition functions and converts them into a table of thermochemical parameters: Cp, S, and H.
+This program reads in canonical partition functions and calculates them them into thermochemical parameters: Cp, S, and H.

 ### Requirements